-- a) Under no circumstances is any form of sexual behaviour (as described in clause 6.1(b)) to occur between, with, or in the presence of Children. - b) Sexual behaviour needs to be interpreted widely, to encompass the entire range of actions that would reasonably be considered to be sexual or intimate in nature, including but not limited to: - (i) contact behaviour, such as sexual intercourse, kissing, fondling, sexual penetration or exploiting a Child through prostitution; and a) Relevant Persons must act within the scope of their role (as specified in their position description or contract) when working with Children who are involved or have been involved in our sport programs.
-They must not:

-(ii) non-contact behaviour, such as flirting, sexual innuendo, inappropriate text messaging, inappropriate photography or exposure to pornography or nudity.
+- a) Under no circumstances is any form of sexual behaviour (as described in clause 6.1(b)) to occur between, with, or in the presence of Children. - b) Sexual behaviour needs to be interpreted widely, to encompass the entire range of actions that would reasonably be considered to be sexual or intimate in nature, including but not limited to: - (i) contact behaviour, such as sexual intercourse, kissing, fondling, sexual penetration or exploiting a Child through prostitution; and - (ii) non-contact behaviour, such as flirting, sexual innuendo, inappropriate text messaging, inappropriate photography or exposure to pornography or nudity.